Di An Ho Chi Minh City, Vietnam Travel Guide

 None within Di An; the region's history does not feature ancient archaeological sites or ruins.

-Di An lacks a distinct historical area with preserved architecture.
+Di An is without a distinct historical district with preserved architecture.
 Its architecture is predominantly modern metropolitan and industrial.

 An older pagoda serving the local Buddhist community, offering a serene atmosphere and traditional Vietnamese Buddhist architecture.